VeerpalKaur1511/VeerpalKaurBookStore/VeerpalKaurBookStore/Readme.txt

  1.2 create the db

- then i run nuget console package and run add-migration AddDefaultIdentityMigration (20231103182157_AddDefaultIdentityMigration.cs but it showing error then i change default project to .dataAccess thenrun again ...its working i added new DB and create new file named category in models project...then add migrationin pm console its empty then update my using statment and ass some code
+ then i run nuget console package and run add-migration AddDefaultIdentityMigration which makes this file(20231103182157_AddDefaultIdentityMigration.cs) but it showing error then i change default project to .dataAccess thenrun again ...its working i added new DB and create new file named category in models project...then add migrationin pm console its empty then update my using statment and ass some code